lukaszchomatek/iit-linux-search/text_processing_with_linux_commands_tuesday.md

 1. `grep` - Extract only the first names from the file
    - `-o` - Get only the matched parts, not the whole line
    - `"^[a-zA-Z]* "` - A regexp that only matches the first name
-2. `uniq` - Filter the names to only contain distinct names
+2. `sort` - Sort the names to only contain distinct names
+   - `-u` - Retain unique names only
 3. `wc` - Count the resulting names and print the count
    - `-l` - Only show the line count